Hollywood of the South

 Atlanta, nicknamed “Hollywood of the South,” is a leading city for film and television production, as Georgia offers one of the most competitive tax incentives in the country.
 Atlanta landmarks have appeared in films and television shows filmed in the city since 1972, including recent blockbuster Black Panther, classic film Remember the Titans and hit television show The Walking Dead.
 Atlanta’s film festivals showcase new and emerging talent from around the country.
 The largest Jewish film festival in the world, Atlanta Jewish Film Festival, draws over 38,000 moviegoers annually, while BronzeLens Film Festival ranks in the top 3% of film festivals and creative contests in the world.

 - Georgia production incentives provide up to 30 percent of Georgia production expenditures in transferable tax credits.

-- Since 2009, 45 feature films including The Blind Side, Flight, Identity Thief, The Hunger Games: Catching Fire and Mockingjay – Part 1, The Divergent Series, Marvel’s Guardians of the Galaxy Vol. 2 and Spider-Man: Homecoming were filmed in Atlanta.
+- Feature films including The Blind Side, Flight, Identity Thief, The Hunger Games: Catching Fire and Mockingjay – Part 1, Sully, The Divergent Series, Hidden Figures, Marvel’s Guardians of the Galaxy Vol. 2, Baby Driver, Spider-Man: Homecoming and Avengers: Infinity War shot in Atlanta.